grodansparadis/vscpl2drv-logger/docs/README.md

 ![driver model](/images/xmap-vscpl2drv-logger.png)

-The logger driver is a level II driver that work as a  logger that can log VSCP events to a file.
-This can be useful in debugging and analysis of VSCP networks.
-Loged events can be importen into tools like vVSCP Works for further analysis.
+VSCP level II driver for diagnostic logging.
+It makes it possible to log VSCP events from a source to a file.
+Three formats of the log file is currently supported.
+Either a standard text string i logged for for each event or logging entries can be logged on XML or JSON format.
+The advantage of the later is that it can be read by VSCP works and further analyzed there.
+Several drivers can be used to write logging data to different output files and using different filter/masks for complex logging.

 The level II driver is [described here](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_driver_interfaces).
 With the simple interface API the VSCP level II driver uses (described above) it is also easy to use it with other software as a component.